Zoning and Codes Administration

 The Zoning Map is a legal part of the Zoning Ordinance and can only be amended by City Council.
 Any change to the Zoning Map requires a recommendation from the Planning Commission to City Council.
-Council must then hold a public hearing before approving the amendment through two readings of the ordinate (Article VIII).
+You need to complete the Planning Commission Zoning Amendment Application to be placed on the Planning Commission agenda for discussion.
+If the Commission recommends the amendment, it will be brought before Council, who must then hold a public hearing before approving the amendment through two readings of the ordinance (Article VIII).

 Planned Development District Request

-A Planned Development (PD) district is established by a similar process to the Rezoning amendment above.
-In the case of a PD, the applicant is seeking to establish a mixed use zoning designation unique to a specific piece of property.
-Additional public meetings and detailed plans/submittals are required.
+A Planned Development (PD) district is established by a similar process to the Rezoning amendment process outlined above.
+In the case of a PD, the applicant is seeking to establish a mixed use zoning designation unique to a specific piece of property, so additional public meetings and detailed plans/submittals are required.
 A pre-application meeting is mandatory for a PD and can be scheduled by contacting one of the Planning Division staff.